 And used the jigsaw to remove both ends (that’s my dad helping me with this project.
 My parents were here for a visit and this man can’t sit still if it will save his life, so that was a great project to get done).

 We used liquid nail to attach the roof.
 There might be a better glue for this but we just had it in the shed so we used it.
-It’s been more than six months since we built this dog house and it’s still holding great.
+It’s been almost two years since we built this dog house and it’s still holding great.

 We made sure to use a good amount of glue…